 13. Address fears and expectations

-Fear of failure can hold you back as can fear of what other people will say about your work.
+Fear of failure can hold you back.
+Fear of criticism, of the ‘public’ side of writing, too.
 You might worry that your work is not good, or that you are writing about topics that will upset those closest to you.

 14. Allow yourself to deviate from the plan